 ” … In other words, Respondent was specifically advised by counsel that he did not have the authority to file with the Commissioner; nonetheless, he did so.
 Of note, when Respondent filed his petition of appeal with Commissioner, he failed to copy both [Vidya] Gangadin and [Ramon] Rivera on his filing, thus suggesting that he did not want either to be aware of his filing.”

-As HCV first reported, an administrative law judge ruled in September for Richardson to be sanctioned for filing a petition against then-Board President Vidya Gangadin and former Board Counsel Ramon Rivera over former Superintendent of Schools Dr. Marcia Lyles contract.
+As HCV first reported, an administrative law judge ruled in September for Richardson to be sanctioned for filing a petition against then-Board President Vidya Gangadin and former Board Counsel Ramon Rivera over the contract of Dr. Marcia Lyles – the superintendent of schools at the time.

 Lyles’ contract was automatically renewed at the end of 2015 due to a provision in her contract and Richardson led the charge in trying to have the board take a vote on the matter.